Honda Z series: Similar and derivative designs

 Numerous similar small motorcycles predate the Honda model, notably the World War II Welbike motorcycle used by parachutists, and limited numbers of minibikes powered by a repurposed lawnmower and chainsaw engines were produced in the 1950s and 1960s.
 This type of design did not become commonplace or popular until the introduction of the mass-produced Z series.

 The Honda Dax model (the ST series in the North American market) is not a Monkey, but rather a bigger, two-seat variant, with larger 10 in wheels and on some markets also a larger 70 cc (72) engine, instead of 50 cc (49 cc) as the Z50.
-The name Dax origins from the German word "Dachshund", a breed of dog with a long, sausage-formed body, as the frame of the Dax looks like of them with its long, press steel frame.
+The name Dax origins from the German word "Dachshund", a breed of dog with a long, sausage-formed body, as the frame of the Dax looks like of them with its long, pressed steel frame.
 In the US, the Dax was sold as the CT70 (Cross Trail).
 The Dax models have a monocoque stamped sheet-metal frame, similar to some other early Honda motorcycles.
 This also houses the fuel tank, battery, and wiring loom.